 Parental Alienation in Arizona

-Parental gatekeeping can be categorized in three main areas; specifically, “Protective Gatekeeping”, “Parental Gatekeeping”, and “Restrictive Gatekeeping”.
-Protective Gatekeeping occurs when a parent restricts access of the other parent to the child because of actual harm the other parent has done to the child, such as physical or sexual abuse.
+Parental gatekeeping can be categorized into three main areas; specifically, “Protective Gatekeeping,” “Parental Gatekeeping,” and “Restrictive Gatekeeping.”
+Protective Gatekeeping occurs when a parent restricts access to the other parent to the child because of actual harm the other parent has done to the child, such as physical or sexual abuse.
 Parental Gatekeeping, however, is when a parent restricts the other parent’s access to the child because of his or her perception the other parent may harm the child, yet no such harm has yet occurred.
 Restrictive Gatekeeping is when a parent restricts the other parent’s access to the child as a form of punishment against the other parent, which is the most likely form of gatekeeping to cause damage to the relationship between the child and the restricted parent.

 Parental Gatekeeping in Arizona | What to Expect

 There are countless “excuses” that can be used at this stage of gatekeeping, so if you are in the beginning stages of divorce in AZ with children, watch out for this tactic and do not allow it to occur.